glydrfreak/vSpeedVario-mini/README.md

 </table>

 #### iPhone Users--
-- Download <a href src="https://itunes.apple.com/us/app/flyskyhy/id516879039?mt=8">Flyskyhy</a> from the App Store.
+- Download <a href="https://itunes.apple.com/us/app/flyskyhy/id516879039?mt=8">Flyskyhy</a> from the App Store.
 - While selecting the external vario model, choose `Skydrop` for the time being.
 <table>
   <tr>